UbiquityRobotics/Robot_Commander/README.md

 * Run the tf2_web_republisher on the robot:

         rosrun tf2_web_republisher tf2_web_republisher
+* Alternatively, there is a launch file which starts the needed functions on the robot:

+        roslaunch robotcmdr robotcmdr.launch

 * in the app, enter the robot's url with port number (usually 9090)